 - Karen is an active leader in community organizations.
 She created and chaired for four years the American Cancer Society’s (ACS) Attorneys Committee for the Los Angeles Region, which raised more than $600,000 for local cancer programs, research and scholarships under her leadership.
 For 25 years, she regularly volunteered for the ACS Just for Kids program, which provided entertainment outings to children whose parents or siblings were battling cancer.

-- She has been a member of the Chancellor’s Associates at the University of California at Merced for 12 years.
+- She has been a member of the Chancellor’s Associates at the University of California at Merced since 2004.

 ADMISSIONS & PROFESSIONAL ASSOCIATIONS

 - Karen’s litigation practice includes matters before state and federal trial and appellate courts.
-She is admitted to the State Bar of California, and the United States District Court for the Northern, Eastern, Central and Southern Districts of California.
-She has appeared as counsel of record in state courts in Washington, Arizona, New Mexico, Nevada, Oregon, Iowa, and New York, the Northern District of Georgia, the District of Utah, the Eastern District of Pennsylvania, and the District of Kansas.
-She is admitted to the Ninth and Tenth Circuit Courts of Appeals.
+She is admitted to the State Bar of California, the Ninth Circuit Court of Appeals, and the United States District Court for the Northern, Eastern, Central and Southern Districts of California.
+She has been admitted pro hac vice to serve as lead counsel in lawsuits in state courts in Washington, Arizona, New Mexico, Nevada, Oregon, Iowa, and New York, and in the Tenth Circuit Court of Appeals, Northern District of Georgia, District of Utah, Eastern District of Pennsylvania, District of Kansas, and District of Arizona.

 - Karen is a Lifetime Member of the Women Lawyers Association of Los Angeles (WLALA), and served on its Board of Governors for six years.
 She also served for 11 years on the WLALA Public Action Grant Foundation Advisory Counsel, and for one year as its President.
 She mentors law students and recent law school graduates through the WLALA Mentoring Program.

-- She is a member of the Women Rainmakers Roundtable, a networking organization of female partners of law firms located throughout the United States and Canada.
+- She is a member of the Women Rainmakers Roundtable, a networking organization of female partners in law firms located throughout the United States and Canada.

 - Karen served a three-year term on the State Bar of California’s Committee on Women in the Law, and was Vice-Chair of that Committee for one year.